Ryan Cohen's $60 mln Bed Bath u-turn triggers meme stock investor ire

 "I don't know if I can trust him to hold a stake in GameStop.
 I'll probably be looking to exit that," Bennett said.

-(Reporting by Krystal Hu and Angelique Chen in New York and Svea Hebst-Bayliss in Rhode Island; Editing by Greg Roumeliotis and Jacqueline Wong)
+(Reporting by Krystal Hu and Angelique Chen in New York and Svea Hebst-Bayliss in Rhode Island; Additional reporting by Deborah Sophia in Bengaluru; Editing by Greg Roumeliotis and Jacqueline Wong)

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))